TAX CODE (MANDATORY FOR ALL STUDENTS)

 Please note: Application for tax code at the Revenue Agency office can be done only if you are already in the city, NOT if you are still in your home country where the competent authority is the Consular office of your local Italian Embassy or consulate.

-ENTRY VISA AND RESIDENCE PERMIT (ONLY FOR EXTRA-EU STUDENTS)
+ENTRY VISA AND RESIDENCE PERMIT (ONLY FOR NON-EU STUDENTS)

 Students not in possession of European citizenship must apply for an entry visa for study purposes at the Italian Embassy or Consulate of their own country.
 It may take about a month to complete all visa applications, so we recommend that you start the procedure as soon as possible.

-The Mobility Office will send a letter of invitation to all students from non-European universities.
+The Mobility Office will send a letter of invitation to all students from non-European countries.

 Within 8 days from arrival in Italy, students from outside Europe must apply for a residence permit at one of the authorized post offices.
 This document will allow you to stay in Italy for study purposes for a period of more than 90 days.